IrisMejuto/Wordl-Roasters-Review-Analysis/README.md

 * ✅ 7.
 Which country contributes the most to the dataset in terms of coffee production?
 * ✅ 8.
 Is there any relationship between the price of coffee and its rating, considering different origins and roasts?
 * ✅ 9.
 In North America (Roaster location), show a word cloud visual of their coffee’s Aroma.
 * ✅ 10.
 Top 5 high average rating coffee brands in Asia, do they have a common Mouthfeel?
-Provide recommendations for future Asian markets.